-Display slide 13.
-Ask students to, using what they've learned about denotation and connotation, write down their thoughts on each.
+This activity can be addressed virtually.
+Ask students to use what they've learned about denotation and connotation in order to write down their thoughts on each.
 Students should address the following questions in their responses:

 - Why is it important to understand the connotation as well as the denotation of a word before you use it? - How does the connotation of some words affect attitudes and relationships? - How does understanding the connotation of words help you be a better reader and writer?